AWKehoe/ud036_StarterCode/README.md

 The method call will now display a web page containing all your favourite movies.

-### entertainment.py
+### fresh_tomatoes.py
-This module was created by Adarsh Nair ( @adarsh0806 ) from Udacity.
-The module
+This module was created by Adarsh Nair from Udacity ( see Contributors section below for contact details) .
+The module conatins functions that will render a web page and display a list of movies.
+The movies are passed within a python list variable when the open_movies_page() method is called.